-Hot Key Run Mode Program Mode Σ When application is Flow, view non-resettable totaliser.
-View and reset the resettable totaliser.
-Not used with FlowCERT .
-Displays echo confidence, echo strength, height above loss limit (H.A.L.L.), average noise, peak noise or temperature.
-Not used with FlowCERT . n Not used with FlowCERT .
-Reset parameter to default setting. mA Instantaneous mA output.
-Not used with FlowCERT .
-Dependant on application displays Distance, Level, Space, Head, Flow or rate of change of level.
-Toggle relay setpoints between FlowCERT 's units of measure and % of span. 艺 Not used with FlowCERT .
-Takes you to the last parameter edited, when you first enter program mode. • Gives details of unit type, software revision and serial number.
-Enter decimal point
+HOT KEY RUN MODE PROGRAM MODE Σ When application is Flow, you can view the non-resettable totalizer.
+View and reset the resettable totalizer.
+Not used with the FlowCERT Displays echo confidence, echo strength, height above loss limit (HALL), average noise, peak noise and temperature Not used with FlowCERT n Not used with FlowCERT Reset parameter to default setting mA Instantaneous mA output Not used with FlowCERT Dependent on application.
+Displays distance, level, space, flow or rate of change of level, velocity (if velocity sensor attached) Toggle relay setpoints between units of measure and % of span. +⁄ Not used with FlowCERT Takes you to the last parameter edited when you first enter program mode.
+Shows details of function type, firmware revision and serial number Enter decimal point.